Learning Objectives Self-Check

 The "Fifth Fuel" (Or Perhaps the "First Fuel")

 One last note before moving on to renewable and non-renewable sources.
 Energy efficiency is sometimes referred to as the "fifth fuel."
 Why do you think that is?
-(Hint: coal, oil, natural gas, and nuclear are the four primary fuels used globally.)
+(Hint: coal, oil, natural gas, and nuclear are the four primary fuels used globally, though that is changing as renewables are used to a greater extent.)

 Check Your Understanding - Efficiency